Kittywyk/Kittywyk.github.io/content/authors/admin/_index.md

 ## About Me

-Yuankun Wang received the B.S. degree in remote sensing science and technology from China University of Geosciences, Wuhan, China, in 2022.
-She is currently working toward the M.S. degree with the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS),Wuhan University,Wuhan China.
-Her current research interests include computer vision and deep learning.
-She mainly works in the area of image enhancement and domain adaptation-based object detection.
+I'm currently working toward the master's degree with the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University, China.
+My current research interests include urban perception and computer vision.
+Previously I mainly worked in the area of low-level vision and domain adaptation-based object detection.